Tree Protection

 Why Tree Protection Matters

-Missing or inadequate tree protection is one of the most common reasons municipalities issue Stop Work Orders on construction sites.
+Missing or inadequate tree protection is a common reason municipalities issue Stop Work Orders on construction sites.
 Proper fencing, installed correctly and documented by a certified arborist, keeps your project moving and avoids costly violations.

 Beyond compliance, tree protection fencing prevents root compaction, trunk damage, and soil contamination that can kill trees years after construction ends, potentially resulting in liability and replacement costs.